substrate-system/tapout/README.md

 Pass in a different timeout value.
 The default is 10 seconds.

 The timeout respects the auto-finish behavior:

 - With **default timeout** (no `-t` flag): Auto-finish triggers after a short delay (1-2 seconds) when no test activity is detected
 - With **custom timeout** (using `-t`): Auto-finish uses 80% of the specified timeout, giving tests more time to complete naturally

 ```sh
 cat test.js | npx tapout --timeout 5000
 ```

-**Error Detection**: tapout automatically detects and reports test failures from:
+**Errors**: tapout automatically detects test failures from:

 - Unhandled promise rejections
 - Uncaught exceptions
 - Console error messages with common error patterns
 - TAP "not ok" results

-Tests will exit with code 1 if any errors are detected, making it perfect for CI/CD pipelines.
+Tests will exit with code 1 if any errors are detected, which is good for CI/CD pipelines.

 ### `-r`, `--reporter`